-Sportfish, Cruisers, and Yachts Owner's Manual provides a checklist for predeparture on page 35.
+See the checklist on page 35 in Sportfish, Cruisers, Yachts Owner's Manual before starting out.

-CASTING OFF AND APPROACHING THE DOCK
+CASTING OFF & APPROACHING THE DOCK

 Unlike an automobile, the stern of your boat reacts first when turning.
 A turn to the right will swing the stern to the left and vice-versa.
-Remember that turning your boat away from an object such as a dock will tend to swing the stern toward that object.
-See page 43 in your publication of Sportfish, Cruisers, and Yachts Owner's Manual.
+Remember that turning your boat away from an object, such as a dock, will tend to swing the stern toward that object.
+Reference procedures for casting off and approaching the dock on page 42 of Sportfish, Cruisers, Yachts Owner's Manual.